sanjayseshan/autodrive/README.md

 # Auto Drive

-Science Fair project for 2018,2019 PRSEF and 2019 PJAS
+This hosts the code fot the second phase of Science Fair project (2019 PRSEF, 2019 PJAS, and 2019 ISEF).<br>

-Designed to navigate a robot car using PID algorithm and camera with OpenCV on Debian Linux.

-UDP is the default protocol to transmit navigation instruction to the robot
+The code for phase I (PRSEF 2018) is in the old_system directory.

+tracking.final.py: This is the code to run on each infrastructure camera, which identifies the vehicle and computes steering adjustment.
+Adjustment is transmitted over UDP to the rpi vehicle.

+<code>python tracking.final.py <camid> <interval/duration> <null> <outage hreshold> </code>

+rpi/: Code for the Raspberry Pi

+Visit my <a href="https://sanjayseshan.github.io/autodrive/">project website</a> for detailed information.